Author – Rashmi K

 Catechu or cutch obtained from the heartwood of Acacia Catechu is used to dye cotton, wool, and silk to a brown color directly.
 It is also rich in tannins and can be used to get a black color when used with an iron mordant.
 It is grown in the Western Ghats, Eastern Ghats, and North Eastern regions of India

-- They cause no harm to the human skin
+- Cause no harm to the human skin

-- They have a wide range of antimicrobial and medicinal properties
+- Possess a wide range of antimicrobial and medicinal properties

-- There is no pollution caused during the manufacturing process
+- No pollution is caused during the manufacturing process

-- They are sustainable as they are renewable and biodegradable
+- Sustainable as they are renewable and biodegradable

-- The manual production process generates more employment and saves on energy
+- Manual production process generates more employment and saves on energy

 Disadvantages of Natural Dyes

-- Unlink synthetic dyes, the quantity of natural dye that is needed for the dying process if more.
+- Unlink synthetic dyes, the quantity of natural dye that is needed for the dyeing process is much more.
 For example half a kilo of cotton can be dyed with just five grams of synthetic dye.
-But, if natural dye is used then 230 grams of natural dye is required for the same quantity of cotton
+But 230 grams of natural dye is required for the same quantity of cotton

 - The availability of raw materials that are used to make natural dyes can vary according to seasons but synthetic dye is available all year round